ignite/cli/docs/kb/scaffold-chain.md

 ---
-order: 2
+order: 1
 description: Overview of a new Cosmos SDK blockchain project built with Starport.
 ---

-# Project Scaffold Reference
+# Scaffold a Chain

 The `starport scaffold chain` command scaffolds a new Cosmos SDK blockchain project.